wecreatedigital/set-minimum-checkout-amount-for-woocommerce/README.md

-# WooCommerce Set Minimum Order Amount
+# Set Minimum Order Amount for WooCommerce
 Prevent customers from completing their order by setting a minimum order amount.
 If a customer attempt to reach the checkout, they are automatically sent back to the basket.

 With this plugin you can: